-Tree Planting and Care Volunteers
+Tree Planting and Stewardship

 Tree planting and stewardship events take place all year long, but we are especially busy with tree planting and care during the rainy months.
-Most events take place on Saturday mornings and include all of the training and tools!
+Most events take place on Saturday mornings and include all of the training and tools.

 In the winter season, you’ll find us planting native trees, shrubs, and grasses at our various restoration sites across our six-county region.
 Help us get native vegetation in the ground and off to a good start!
 Family-friendly, best for volunteers 6 years and older.

-Site Care Volunteer (year-round)
+Site Care (year-round)

 Visit our list of upcoming volunteer events or learn how to volunteer as a group.